You are at an exciting time in your professional journey. The next three years will shape you professionally and

 Residents also lead group visits for behavioral health issues.
 Rotations during second year in community medicine and behavioral health provide experiences in counseling and residents learn about available community resources.
 Additionally, physician wellness is a key part of our behavioral health curriculum and a major focus of our program in general.

-For one month during intern year and another month during third year, residents train in the second busiest emergency room in Western North Carolina, where they focus on actively managing critically ill patients, as well as gain procedural experience.
+For one month during intern year, residents train in the second busiest emergency room in Western North Carolina, where they focus on actively managing critically ill patients, as well as gain procedural experience.
 Residents will often perform additional procedures in the ER while on call for the inpatient service.
+Our residents also have an ER rotation in their second year dedicated to pediatric emergency medicine at Mission Hospital.
+During their third year, residents have the option of using elective time in the emergency room if they seek additional experiences.
 Family doctors in rural areas are expected to care for acutely ill patients in an emergency setting, and our residents are comfortable caring for our patients in this environment.
-Our residents also have an ER month in their second year dedicated to pediatric emergency medicine at Mission Hospital.

 Our residents spend one month during intern year on a surgery rotation rotating with the surgical group from Pardee Hospital.
 During this month, their emphasis is on evaluation for surgical intervention, basic surgical skills, endoscopy, and post-surgical care.
 Residents also use this opportunity to become adept at intubations and procedural techniques that are useful during their longitudinal call.
 During third year, our residents have a dedicated Procedural Skills rotation where they will have an entire month dedicated to both outpatient and inpatient procedural skills.

-One month during intern year and one month during second year are spent with local orthopedic and sports medicine practices.
+One month during intern year is spent with local orthopedic and sports medicine practices.
 Residents learn outpatient management of orthopedic problems and participate in surgery.
-During the second year, residents rotate through sports medicine clinics and physical therapy.
-Residents are encouraged to learn sports medicine procedures and techniques for use with their continuity patients.
+During the second year, residents have the option to complete an MSK/Sports Medicine elective and rotate through various family, sports medicine, and physical therapy clinics.
+Residents are encouraged to learn sports medicine procedures and techniques for use with their continuity patients and our program has a weekly sports medicine clinic that can supplement those efforts.
 Residents will also have the opportunity to be involved with local sports teams and events.

 While residents primarily work in the FQHC setting, they also have dedicated time in the second and third year to explore multiple practice models.
 Curriculum focuses on personnel management, coding, billing, and patient flow & satisfaction.
 A one-month rotation during the third year focuses on skills in practice leadership.
 During this time, residents will also complete a practice improvement project and focus on their community impact project.

 We are one of the few programs in the country where residents can take the opportunity to practice overseas during each year of their residency.
 Residents can travel to rural Honduras through Shoulder to Shoulder as early as intern year, and have one month of dedicated time during each of their subsequent years to travel and practice away from Hendersonville.
-Additionally, we have dedicated time during didactics to address international and wilderness medicine topics.
+Other recent experiences chosen by residents have included time in Ecuador as well as to a variety of Indian Health Services locations in the Western U.S. Additionally, we have dedicated time during didactics to address international and wilderness medicine topics.

-Several of our residents have taken advantage of elective time to gain experience and credentialing in wilderness medicine.
+Although we do not provide a specific curriculum to all residents, several of our residents have taken advantage of elective time to gain experience and credentialing in wilderness medicine.
 Residents participate in didactics as well as periodic workshops and outings.
 They are given the opportunity to teach lectures for a wilderness EMT course.
 The residency is within close proximity to Dupont State Forest, Pisgah National Forest, and multiple wilderness areas.
-As part of orientation, new interns to the Hendersonville residency have a rafting trip on the Nantahala river and practice rescue techniques.

 The scarcity of rural providers makes procedural skill training a focus of our program.
 Ultrasound is a major priority of our procedural training curriculum and we have added handheld point-of-care ultrasound (POCUS) devices in the hospital and outpatient clinics.
 We also equip residents in more formal MAHEC training courses throughout the year.
 Our didactic curriculum includes simulation center trainings on difficult airways and intubations, central line placement, and further work on point-of-care ultrasound.
 Each resident’s curriculum can be tailored to match their anticipated needs, but every resident will graduate feeling comfortable with a broad range of procedural skills.